weirdglitch-42/superprompt/README.md

 1. An AI agent enters the project
 2. Agent reads `.rules/START_HERE.md`
+3. Agent creates `docs/` and `skills/` directories if missing
+4. Agent initializes `knowledge/` only if missing/empty
-3. Agent reads `knowledge/` files for context
+5. Agent reads `knowledge/` files for context
-4. Agent continues from where work was left off
+6. Agent continues from where work was left off

 ## Folder Structure